The equatorial motion of the charged test particles in Kerr-Newman-Taub-NUT spacetime: Analysis of the orbit configurations

 where we define

-Now, to analyse the orbital equation for Newtonian orbits, we utilise the physically oriented approximations raised in \cite{dereli}.
-Thus, if one assumes that the radius of a Newtonian orbit is much larger than the corresponding Schwarzschild radius of the gravitational source, the orbital equation (\ref{newtonian_1}) may be expanded around $u = 0$ up to third order in order to compare its solutions with those in a Schwarzschild background:
+Thus, if one assumes that the radius of a Newtonian orbit is much larger than the corresponding Schwarzschild radius of the gravitational source, the orbital equation (\ref{newtonian_1}) may be expanded around $u = 0$ up to third order in order to compare its relativistic corrections to Newtonian orbits with those in a Schwarzschild background \cite{chandrasekhar}:

 where